oroinc/documentation/user_guide_sales_tools/magento/magento_default_workflows.rst

 .. _user-guide-magento-entities-workflows:

 Default Workflows with Magento Entities
 =======================================

-To provide a consistent and customer-oriented approach, you can :ref:`define a specific workflow <user-guide-workflow-management-basics>` within which the actions can be performed for each shopping cart or order.
+To provide a consistent and customer-oriented approach, you can :ref:`define a specific workflow <doc--system--workflow-management>` within which the actions can be performed for each shopping cart or order.
 The following two workflows are pre-implemented in OroCRM for Magento-based shops out-of-the-box:

+.. _user-guide-magento-entities-workflows--abandoned-shopping-cart:

 *Abandoned Shopping Cart* Workflow
 ----------------------------------